EnviroDIY/USGS_NGWOS/NGWOS_TTN/ReadMe.md

 - The *brown* wire of the Vega Puls should be connected to the "V+" connection of the screw terminal.
 - Both the *blue* and thick black/grey *shield* wires should be connected to "Gnd" on the screw terminal.
 - The *white* SDI-12 data wire should be connected to the "S2" connection of the screw terminal.
 - There should be nothing connected to the "S1" connection of the screw terminal.

+The Hydros21 should be connected to either a screw-terminal-to-Grove adapter or a Grove-to-headphone adapter.
+The Grove plug from the Hydros21 should be connected to the D2-3/SDI12 Grove plug on the bottom left of the Stonefly.
+*Use the Grove socket all the way on the bottom, not the 12V plugs used by the Vega and HydroCam.*
+The jumper next to the plug should be connecting the middle two pins to supply the Hydros21 with 3.3V.
+The Hydros21 can use a 12V power supply, but it is also satisfied with only 3.3V.
+The Vega and HydroCam need the 12V, so save those plugs for them.

+- The *brown* wire of the Hydros21 should be connected to the "V+" connection of the screw terminal.
+- The *bare grey* wire should be connected to "Gnd" on the screw terminal.
+- The *orange* SDI-12 data wire should be connected to the "S2" connection of the screw terminal.
+- There should be nothing connected to the "S1" connection of the screw terminal.

 ## Library Dependencies